Over 180 Years of History

-It was Oliver Cromwell who set up the Fellowship of Master Hackney Carriages by Act of Parliament, and taxi driving became a profession.
+It was Oliver Cromwell who set up the Fellowship of Master Hackney Carriages by Act of Parliament, when taxi driving became a profession.

 According to my father, Oliver Cromwell wished to ensure carriages were regulated by yearly checks.
-The Coachman was required to drive to the town hall for the carriage to be checked by the wheel wright, the harness by the harness maker and the horses feet by the blacksmith.
-If all were approved as fit for work, a license was issued and a fee paid.
-Was his motive safety or another tax on a growing and lucrative industry?
+The Coachman was required to drive to the town hall for the carriage to be checked by the wheelwright, the harness by the harness maker, and the horses’ feet by the blacksmith.
+If all were approved as fit for work, a licence was issued and a fee paid.
+Was Oliver Cromwell’s motive safety or another tax on a growing and lucrative industry?
 We will never know!

-Further regulations were bought in as required to control this growing business.
-In 1679 ‘Conditions of Fitness’ was introduced for hackney carriages and in 1768 the number of hackney licences increases to one thousand causing considerable congestion!
+Further regulations were brought in as required to control this growing business.
+In 1679 ‘Conditions of Fitness’ were introduced for Hackney carriages, and in 1768 the number of Hackney licences increased to one thousand, causing considerable congestion!

 Purpose Built Carriages

 Joseph Hansom patents his two-wheel cabriolet (the Hansom cab), and two years later a four-wheel version follows – the ‘Clarence,’ aka the ‘Growler.’